Ask Ghamidi

 To Ask, Answer, Share And Learn

-Forums Forums Epistemology and Philosophy Mistakes In Learning And Repercussions And Huqooq Ul Ibaad
+Forums Forums Epistemology And Philosophy Mistakes In Learning And Repercussions And Huqooq Ul Ibaad

 • Mistakes In Learning And Repercussions And Huqooq Ul Ibaad

-Posted by Ahmad Shoaib on August 13, 2020 at 3:33 pm
+Posted by A Hasan on August 13, 2020 at 3:33 pm

 If someone believes that lying cheating or murdering is allowed due to some gross misunderstanding like we see today in isis- what is the verdict from Allah if anything for their crimes in the akhirah.
 Of course in the world we take their crime at face value but in the akhirah what will their decision be?
 Let’s also say that their fitrah was so perverted that it couldn’t stop them either.